ghdl/ghdl/doc/using/InvokingGHDL.rst

 Analyzes/compiles one or more files, and creates an object file for each source file.
 Any argument starting with a dash is an option, the others are filenames.
 No options are allowed after a filename argument.
 GHDL analyzes each filename in the given order, and stops the analysis in case of error (remaining files are not analyzed).

-See ':ref:`GHDL:options`', for details on the GHDL options.
+See :ref:`GHDL:options`, for details on the GHDL options.
 For example, to produce debugging information such as line numbers, use: ``ghdl -a -g my_design.vhdl``.

 .. index:: cmd elaboration